Select cells, rows, and columns in Numbers on Mac

-Select a range of cells: Click a cell, then drag a white dot in any direction to encompass the range of cells you want.
+Select a range of adjacent cells: Click a cell, then drag a white dot any direction across the range of adjacent cells.

 If you drag the yellow dot, you copy the cell contents to the rows you drag over.
 If you do this accidentally, drag the yellow dot back to its original position, or press Command-Z on the keyboard to undo the action.

 Select nonadjacent cells: Click a cell, then Command-click any other cells.